aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-scenes-and-models/managing-3d-properties-scenes/_index.md

 ---
-title: "How to set vector3 color java: Change Diffuse Color and Manage 3D Properties in Java Scenes using Aspose.3D"
+title: "How to set Vector3 color and manage 3D properties in Java scenes"
-linktitle: "How to set vector3 color java: Change Diffuse Color and Manage 3D Properties in Java Scenes using Aspose.3D"
+linktitle: "How to set Vector3 color and manage 3D properties in Java scenes"
 second_title: "Aspose.3D Java API"
 description: "Learn how to set vector3 color java, change diffuse color, retrieve material property, and manage 3D properties in Java scenes with Aspose.3D – a complete step‑by‑step tutorial."
 weight: 14